mo-abdalfttah/cancerbiology/README.md

 2. [**DNA Replication**](https://www.youtube.com/watch?v=T_fvNAU4DQs&list=PLC4LFcwOQGSH8NbGsisaJiyhxWQ5MVF1l)
 3. [**DNA Transcription**](https://www.youtube.com/watch?v=BllQyJFW8JA&list=PLC4LFcwOQGSHGArTtrYu4U0iP9LbBEO_Z)

-We'll provide structured tasks and one-to-one support, ensuring you understand each concept.
+We'll provide group study, structured tasks and one-to-one support, ensuring you understand each concept.
 This preparatory phase is designed to build your confidence and equip you with the knowledge needed to fully engage with the main cancer biology course.

-Join us in this learning journey and become well-prepared for the next step in understanding cancer biology!
+If you need this preparation , join us in this learning journey and become well-prepared for the next step in understanding cancer biology!

 ## 📚 Course Content